 Even if a plaintiff can prove duty, breach, and causation, the negligence lawsuit will fail if the plaintiff does not suffer damages.
 Damages may include medical bills, lost wages, property damage, pain and suffering, or other non-economic damages.

-The California personal injury lawyers at Arash Law have spent decades helping clients build strong cases that prove negligence claims.
-Call or contact Arash Law online to schedule a free consultation if you have been injured because of another’s negligence.
+The California personal injury lawyers at a reliable law firm have spent decades helping clients build strong cases that prove negligence claims.
+Call or contact our firm online to schedule a free consultation if you have been injured because of another’s negligence.

 What Is Premises Liability and How Does It Affect My Case as an Athlete?